 Hosted by Sam Youmans

 Welcome to NewsGram!
 Exhausted by political vitriol?
 Ready to hear what’s new and trending?
 NewsGram covers products and trends to share with your friends online and IRL.
-You’ll be on top of tech, versed on pets, entertaining, parenting and even some business news tidbits with your NewsGram.
+You’ll be on top of the latest good reads, tech, versed on pets, entertaining, parenting and even some business news tidbits with your NewsGram.
 It’s quick, fun and might just give you a tip or two to make life a little easier.
 Click on subscribe and the news you actually want will be served right to your podcast queue!

 In the United States, the topmost reason for women to leave their jobs is mostly motherhood.
 Whether it is motherhood, an illness, or some time off work, career gaps can be an obstacle in your way to acquiring a job.

 But whatever the reason, there is no excuse why you should not return to work.
 All you need is an optimized resume that deals with career-gaps effectively.

 In this guide, we will share the pro-tips to make a career-gap accommodating resume.

 Adding ‘month, year’ for writing your work profiles in the professional experience section can highlight obvious gaps in your resume.

 For instance, if you worked with a company for a year, then had to leave the job for some reason.
 You can hide this gap by writing the date in terms of years and not include the month.